Stuttering Services from Vocalsaints

 Key points about Cluttering

-Cluttering is characterized by a perceived rapid and/or irregular speech rate, which results in breakdowns in speech clarity and/or fluency.
-It is combined with difficulties processing language and generating what is wanting to be said.
-Cluttering is often characterized by:
+While it may appear similar, cluttering is a separate issue to stuttering.
+Cluttering is characterized by rapid and/or irregular speech rate, which results in turn breaks down speech clarity and fluency.
+It is combined with difficulties processing language, i.e., mentally forming the words needing to be said.
+Cluttering often involves:

 - Deletion and/or collapsing of syllables e.g. “I wantwatevision”